mwyoung/CS362-001-S2018/projects/youngmi/Assignment-5/README.md

-Assignment-4.
+Assignment-5.
 This is NOT part of the team project.
 Do it on your own!

-The goal of this assignment is to write a random test case generator.
+The goal of this assignment is to test another person's code to find bugs.